ow2-proactive/proactive-jupyter-kernel/README.md

 #%task(name=TASK_NAME, [language=SCRIPT_LANGUAGE], [dep=[TASK_NAME1,TASK_NAME2,...]], [generic_info=[(KEY1,VAL1), (KEY2,VALUE2),...]], [export=[VAR_NAME1,VAR_NAME2,...]], [import=[VAR_NAME1,VAR_NAME2,...]], [path=IMPLEMENTATION_FILE_PATH])\n'
 ```

-As seen in the general usage, users can also provide more information about the task by using the `#%task()` pragma's
+As seen in the general usage, users can also provide more information about the task by using the pragma's options:
-options:

 ##### 5.1.1 Language

-`language` parameter is needed when the task script is not written in native Python, the default language.
+The `language` parameter is needed when the task script is not written in native Python, the default language.
 The handled programming languages are:

 * Linux_Bash